 Choosing the right online trading platform to meet your needs as a trader can be daunting.
 What assets are offered?
 Are there any non-trading fees?
 These are exactly the type of questions we will answer in this Fidelity vs TD Ameritrade review.

 We walk you through each and every subject you need to consider when picking the right broker for you.
-This include fees, tradable shares, payment options, demo accounts, and more.
+This includes fees, tradable shares, payment options, demo accounts, and more.
 Read ahead as we reveal the cheapest trading platform for 2021.

 Both Fidelity and TD Ameritrade offer stocks, indices, commodities, forex, and ETFs.
-As both trading platforms offer online stock, option, and ETF trades on a commission free basis, deciding which broker to choose from Fidelity vs TD Ameritrade can be tricky.
+As both trading platforms offer online stock, option, and ETF trades on a commission-free basis, deciding which broker to choose from Fidelity vs TD Ameritrade can be tricky.

 While other well-known brokers such as eToro and Robinhood are thought of as fairly new in the world of online trading platforms, TD Ameritrade is a US brokerage giant that was first established in 1975.
 Simply put, if there is a financial market that particularly takes your fancy and you want to invest in, it is highly likely that you will find it at TD Ameritrade.